projectcalico/calico/libcalico-go/docs/data-model.md

 ### Host endpoints

-For host enpdoints, the object stored is a JSON blob of the following form; the fields are described below:
+For host endpoints, the object stored is a JSON blob of the following form; the fields are described below:

 ```